 Maximize Vertical Space

 A lack of square footage doesn’t have to mean a lack of function, style, or organization.
-Most kitchens don’t utilize all of the empty walls.
-If you have higher ceilings we recommend taking the cabinetry up to the ceiling to maximize storage space.
+Most kitchens don’t utilize all the empty walls.
+If you have higher ceilings, we recommend taking the cabinetry up to the ceiling to maximize storage space.
 The higher cabinets are great for storing items you don’t use often, like holiday servers and party supplies.
 It also makes the kitchen feel taller, which is always a bonus.

 4 Simple Design Tips for your Next Galley Kitchen Renovation :